 In San Jose, Dr. Randall Arguedas Porras, who is a wildlife vet doctor and orthopaedic surgeon, inserted a titanium plate into Han’s leg to repair the fracture while Refuge for Wildlife’s veterinarian, Dr. Francisco Sánchez assisted with the anesthetic.

 This miracle surgery saved Han’s leg, but it also meant a long rehabilitation process.
-Han’s recovery has been slower than anticipated, but the fracture has healed and Han is rebuilding the strength in his muscles.
-Han sustained an injury to his foot during rehabilitation, but that has now healed and he’ll be ready for release in early 2018!
+Han’s recovery has been slower than anticipated, but the fracture healed and Han rebuilt the strength in his muscles.
+Han was released in February 2018 and is now back living a normal and healthy life in the forest where he belongs!

 Help us care for injured wildlife, like Han, by making a donation online!